capstanlqc/project_task_fr-ZZ_omt/exercises.md

 > hidden tip: shows the expected result (the solution)

-### Exercise 04.04
-1. Go to segment #39: “The translator had to pay attention to formatting such as <g1>bold</g1>, <g2>italics</g2>, <g3>underline</g3>.”
-2. Notice how the tags are missing around every corresponding text in the translation.
-3. Select the translation of “bold” (i.e.: “le gras”), press Ctrl+Space and insert the tag pairs.
-4. Notice how the automatically surround the selected word.
-5. Do the same for the translation of “italics” and “underline” (i.e.: “l’italique” and “le soulignement”).

 ## Section 05.
 Matches < MS: WIP
 ## Section 06.
 Autotext